espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Darkened Eyes.md

 **Failure** As success, but the duration is 1 minute.

-**Critical Failure** As success, but the duration is 1 minute, and the target is also [[Blinded]] for the duration.
+**Critical Failure** As success, but the duration is 1 minute, and the target is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for the duration.
 It can attempt a new save at the end of each of its turns.
 If it succeeds, it's no longer Blinded, but its darkvision or low-light vision remains suppressed.